#2 September 13, 2023

 - Leaders need a recipe for selecting and mixing the six capital ingredients to raise Cʹ (capital productivity)

-- This recipe needs to be explicit and communicated throughout the organisation
+- This recipe needs to be explicit and communicated within the organisation

 The game is capital creation